giovaniemotiv/dbrainamelied3e/README.md

 ## Optional: Publish with GitHub Pages

-- Build: npm run build
+- Build your production bundle: `npm run build`
-- Push contents of `dist/` to a `gh-pages` branch
+- Option A (gh-pages branch): push `dist/` to a `gh-pages` branch and enable Pages for that branch
-  - You can use the `gh-pages` npm package or set up Pages to serve from `/docs` and copy `dist` there.
+- Option B (/docs): copy the contents of `dist/` into a `/docs` folder on the default branch and configure Pages to serve from `/docs`

+Tip: If your repository is not at the domain root (e.g., `/user/repo/`), ensure asset paths are relative (the default in this setup) and update your project homepage setting in GitHub if needed.

 ## Notes and future improvements

 - Consider upgrading to webpack 5 and three r12x+ if you plan active development; this will remove the shim and deprecated plugins (extract-text-webpack-plugin, eslint-loader).
 - Re-enable ESLint once a consistent LF strategy is in place (e.g., .editorconfig and git autocrlf settings).
 - Lock Node via `.nvmrc` (e.g., `14`) if you want stricter reproducibility.

+## Changelog (recent highlights)

+- feat: third brain and camera framing for trio layout
+- feat(gui): per-brain metrics sliders and real-time color mapping
+- feat(thinking): continuous glow; additive color mixing with tone mapping; saturation boost
+- fix(thinking): hide glow when all metrics are zero; remove camera influence